 Parking and Regulations

-Because Horseshoe Bend is located outside of the Glen Canyon National Recreation Area, there are no fees to park or hike here.
+Horseshoe Bend is located outside of the Glen Canyon National Recreation Area.
 Park at the big lot at the trailhead, right off Highway 89.
 The parking lot can accommodate RVs, busses and passenger vehicles.
+Fee charged for admission.

 Take caution with children, there are massive cliff drop-offs from the viewing area.
 Dogs are not allowed here.